openvinotoolkit/openvino/docs/notebooks/ddcolor-image-colorization-with-output.rst

 .. parsed-literal::

     Note: you may need to restart the kernel to use updated packages.
-    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. openvino-dev 2024.2.0 requires openvino==2024.2.0, but you have openvino 2024.4.0.dev20240712 which is incompatible.
     Note: you may need to restart the kernel to use updated packages.
     Note: you may need to restart the kernel to use updated packages.